kvnloughead/blog/src/til/pkill.md

 pkill code
 ```

-Today I accidentally turned on the redshift program, and it was flickering annoyingly.
+Today I accidentally turned on the Redshift program, and it was flickering annoyingly.
 I started to look for a solution online, but then remembered:

 ```plain
 pkill redshift